 If a country moves onto the red list while we are away – who is responsible to get us home?

 If the Foreign, Commonwealth & Development Office (FCDO) advises immediate return of UK citizens Cox & Kings will provide support to get you home as expediently as possible.
 However, if the destination you have travelled to moves onto the red list whilst you are travelling there and the FCDO does not advise immediate repatriation you may continue your trip as planned.
 You will however be required to quarantine in a managed quarantine hotel on return to the UK and adhere to the relevant guidelines that apply to red list countries.
 All quarantine expenses and/or costs incurred to return home early in the event the FCDO does not advise all citizens to return home shall be at the traveller’s own expense.

 I want to book a holiday, but I am worried about losing my money if the country I am visiting prevents anyone from entering?

-Our Book with Confidence policy will not only allow you to make changes, fee free, up until 15 days prior to travel but if the government in your country of residence restricts all but essential travel or the Foreign, Commonwealth & Development Office (FCDO) advises against all but essential travel we will refund or rebook your holiday.
+Our Book with Confidence policy will not only allow you to make changes, fee free, up until 30 days prior to travel but if the government in your country of residence restricts all but essential travel, or, the UK Foreign, Commonwealth and Development Office (FCDO) advises against all but essential travel, we will refund or rebook your holiday.
 This will also apply if the destination you are travelling to has entry restrictions in place such as closed borders or extended quarantine requirements, or flights are cancelled without alternative routes available, or if there is a requirement from the UK government for you to quarantine in a managed quarantine hotel (at your own expense) upon your return to the UK.

 Are there entry requirements to the country I want to travel to?